grillazz/fastapi-polars/README.md

 Additionally, Parquet files are often stored on S3, which is not highly responsive and was not designed for low-latency operations.

+So what problem I will going to solver.
+- have fast, simple and chep solution to gather and store big volumes fo data.